 A. Eric Alvarez is the ninth and current Secretary to the Migratory Bird Conservation Commission.
 Rudolph Dieffenbach was the first Secretary to the Commission and served for 18 years from 1929 until 1947.

-Each stamp is $25, and the proceeds go directly to acquire vital habitat in the National Wildlife Refuge System.
+Each stamp is $25, and the proceeds go directly to conserve important waterfowl habitat for the National Wildlife Refuge System.

 View percentage of every refuge that was acquired (103 KB PDF) thanks to Duck Stamp dollars.